Compare

 The Data Management API is part of Autodesk Platform Services (APS), formerly known as Forge.

-It simplifies file management and data handling across platforms such as BIM 360, Fusion Team, and A360.
-This API provides tools to manage metadata, navigate through projects, and handle file uploads/downloads.
+It simplifies file management and data handling across platforms, including BIM 360, Fusion Team, and A360.
+This API provides tools to manage metadata, navigate projects, and handle file uploads and downloads.

 It allows users to browse projects, folders, and files across Autodesk cloud services.
 It also features metadata management, a function used for extracting and managing metadata from different files, allowing users to understand the structure and content of their AEC files.